New to ECM? Start with our beginner’s guide to Eight Constitution Medicine.

 What “Signature Disease” Actually Means in ECM

 This is why the same disease can have very different clinical meaning depending on constitution.
-As a pathology professor who has spent years working with ECM in clinical practice, I find this is one of the framework’s most useful contributions: it tells you which patients to worry about for which conditions, and why generic advice often fails.
+As a pathology professor who has spent years working with ECM in clinical practice, I find this one of the framework’s most useful contributions: it suggests which patients to watch for which conditions, and why generic advice often fails.
+A Colonotonia patient who maintains good health rarely develops progressive muscular atrophy, even though it is their signature disease.
+Vulnerability requires both the constitutional template and the conditions that push the imbalance into excess.

-Hepatonia (목양체질): Essential Hypertension, Hallucinations, Glucose Intoxication
+Hepatonia (목양체질): Essential Hypertension, Hallucinations, Glucose Sensitivity

 Cholecystonia (목음체질): Bowel Dysfunction and Alcohol Dependence